Sunday, January 29, 2017

 Aroma and Flavor – 2.2 out of 3 mugs

-The aroma is solid root beer.
-A great way to start the beverage!
-At first sip this is a root beer.
-Not a commercial root beer a home brewed flavor.
-After more sips the flavor becomes interesting and hard to place.
+The aroma is solid root beer—a great beverage starter!
+At first sip, this is a root beer—not a commercial root beer, a home-brewed flavor.
+After more sips, the flavor becomes interesting and hard to place.
 It has a slight birch beer taste and a touch of Coke.
-The birch beer may be a holdover as Kutztown has been known to produce one of the best birch beers.
+The birch beer may be a holdover, as Kutztown has been known to produce one of the best birch beers.

 Head –1.5 out of 3 mugs

 This isn’t a trademark for this beverage.
-While it does have a head, it is fast to dissipated with little remint.
+While it does have a head, it quickly dissipates with little remint.

 Zip – 2.2 out of 3 mugs

 This has a strong herbal root beer zip.
-Lacks the sarsaparilla dominance I would expect.
-The blend is pleasing and unique.
+It lacks the sarsaparilla dominance I would expect, but the blend is pleasing and unique.

 Post Consumption Impression – 2.2 out of 3 mugs

 This is a unique beverage.
 Searching other reviews, I found no review that hated the brew.
-It was either loved or middle of the road.
-This is one if I was in the mood, would crave significantly yet I can’t get over the slight Coke taste.
+It was either loved or the middle of the road.
+I would crave significantly if I was in the mood, yet I can’t get over the slight Coke taste.

 Would I recommend this at 8.1 out of 12 mugs?